 The 638 Ha property is located at Woodstock, 45 km south-west of Townsville, and is representative of the country in the Burdekin and surrounding catchments.
 It is stocked with Brahman and tropical composite cattle and typically purchases about 100 locally sourced weaner steers a year.
 It has a small Brahman breeder herd for specific research projects.
-We also have our Chiswick research station near Armidale in New South Wales that undertakes research for the sheep, cattle and poultry industries.
+We also have our Chiswick research station near Armidale in New South Wales that undertakes research for the sheep, cattle and poultry industries and our site at Floreat in Western Australia that focuses on sheep and cattle production in mixed farming systems.

 The Lansdown Research Station runs a multi-disciplinary science program serving to optimise productivity and environmental aspects of northern cattle systems.